michaelizaguirre501/michaelizaguirre501/README.md

 - 🔭 I’m currently working on [Cheffie](https://github.com/michaelizaguirre501/new-cheffie) my software to help chefs interact with customers and build a new client base.

-- 🌱 I’m currently learning React and Angular
+- 🌱 I’m currently learning React

 - ❓ Ask me about anything related to MERN stack and related technologies